SampleEnvironment/SECoP/protocol/issues/035p Partial structs.rst

 The current specification does not specify if a struct may be used 'incomplete', i.e. without specifying all members described in the datatype.

 There are several use cases and scenarious where this is relevant, some of which were already discussed in `Issue 21: Usage of JSON null`_:

 * partial change of a structured parameter
 * commands with complex arguments

 Currently, a value must always be complete, forbidding above use cases.

+.. note:: renaming 'struct' may help clarifying the issue, see also `Issue 23: Adjust datatypes`_.

 .. _`Issue 21: Usage of JSON null`: 021d%20Usage%20of%20JSON%20null.rst
+.. _`Issue 23: Adjust datatypes`: 023p%20Adjust%20datatypes.rst

 Proposal
 --------